gelndjj/Brute_pass/README.md

 | digits           |        V        |               |
 | special_char     |        V        |               |

-There is no limit for the password length but WATCH OUT, it might take an eternity according to your computer power.
+There is no limit for the password length but WATCH OUT, it might take an eternity according to your computer's computing power.

 ### SCREENSHOTS
 **_Script launched in Visual Studio Code_**